Scotter Cemetery Policy

 The cemetery will be open for pedestrian access at all times, although the Council reserves the right to make such closures as may be necessary for repairs, emergencies or in the interests of public safety.
 The dignity and calm of the cemetery must be respected at all times.
 Dogs are prohibited.

 The Council shall regularly maintain the cemetery gardens, driveway and paths, to include the removal of litter.
-The Council reserves the right to remove any item or dead floral tributes that are positioned such as to impede maintenance activities or cause a health and safety hazard.
+The Council reserves the right to remove and dispose of any item or dead floral tributes that are positioned such as to impede maintenance activities or may cause a health and safety hazard.
 The Council shall provide a water supply, located at the side of the garage (near to the cemetery driveway) for the convenience of visitors.

 Should sinkage occur on any grave, the Council will top this up free of charge.